 In this section, you will learn:

 - Experience Training for Featured Snippets

 - Experience Training for NLP Filters

 Experience Training is a great way to improve the quality of search results.
-It allows admins to train the Answers Algorithm by providing it feedback on its predictions.
-With your input on a specific search term, you can fix that query instantly and help Answers improve the relevancy of results over time.
+It allows admins to train the Search Algorithm by providing it feedback on its predictions.
+With your input on a specific search term, you can fix that query instantly and help Search improve the relevancy of results over time.
 It is a critical tool for debugging backend issues and optimizing results for all search experiences.
 The more feedback that you provide or corrections that you apply here, the better the algorithm can perform in the future.

 - Featured Snippets